Save This Recipe

 2. Rice: A Hidden Threat of Bacteria

-- Stovetop: Add a few tablespoons of water and heat, stirring until warmed through.
+- Stovetop: Add a splash or two of water and gently stir over medium heat until steaming hot.

 3. Potatoes: A Botulism Risk